ToolGits/Toollibs/README.md

 Toollibs includes **MainLogger** as part of its runtime-oriented verification and logging infrastructure.

-The build system can produce a main runtime executable alongside the platform utilities and other Toollibs components.
+The build system can produce a main runtime executable alongside platform utilities and other Toollibs components.

 This allows generated builds to be tested independently before deployment.